 My specialism when it comes to collecting trading cards is Pokémon.
 I loved the franchise as an eleven-year-old kid, and I love it even more now!
 What’s extremely powerful though, is the sense of nostalgia it provides.
 I often liken collecting vintage Pokémon cards to a time machine, because quite frankly, nothing takes me back to my childhood as brilliantly as this!
 Seeing old card artworks again, appreciating my complete collections, and even opening 20+-year-old booster packs.
 It really is something wonderful to experience, and in terms of mental health, always gives me a massive lift.

 Speaking of opening packs, this is yet another incredible aspect of the hobby.
 Nothing beats the excitement of opening a sealed pack or booster box and pulling good cards.
 Now I’m going to add an important caveat here, because a big old hit of dopamine can become addictive, so as long as the collector is in control of themselves and their money, then in my book it’s a positive experience.
 As a professional card collector, I always try to educate my audience on not only what they should invest in, but how to invest in Pokémon cards too.
 This helps to ensure opening packs is fun, rewarding, and safe.

 It’s been my experience that the simple things in life are often the most enjoyable.
 What started as a little trip down memory lane, ended up with me discovering my career and passion at the same time.

 I’ve made like-minded friends and built a thriving community along the way.
 Because of card collecting, I’m a happier more fulfilled individual.

-If you’re looking for a rewarding hobby that can also improve your mental wellbeing too, card collecting a great niche to explore.
+If you’re looking for a rewarding hobby that can also improve your mental well-being too, card collecting is a great niche to explore.

 Clive Henry is a professional card collector from Texas.